connect-group/thymeleaf-tdd/README.md

 thymeleaf-tdd
 =============

-Test Driven Development framework for Spring with Thymeleaf and Thymesheet.
+Test Driven Development framework for Spring (3 and 4) with Thymeleaf and Thymesheet.

 ## Maven